Health campaign: Health Campaign Design: ACME Framework

-Audience (who?)
+Audience (Who?)

 The first principle to consider when developing an effective campaign is to identify the target audience.
 The procedure is also known as audience segmentation, which refers to a step narrowing down a homogenous audience to a heterogenous audience that shares similar patterns of beliefs, behaviors, and values.
 Segmentation strategies could be as broad as focusing on demographic or geographic characteristics such as gender and location.
 Yet it could also be as specific as dividing groups based on shared attitudes toward a given object (e.g., positive attitudes toward a promoted health behavior) or similar behaviors (e.g., performing healthy eating behaviors).

-For instance, guided by the Risk Perception Attitude framework (RPA), people can be segmented into four attitudinal groups based on their risk perception and self-efficacy, including responsive group (high risk, high efficacy), avoidance group (high risk, low efficacy), proactive group (low risk, high efficacy), and indifference group (low risk, low efficacy).
-Putting into a health promotion context aiming for increasing young adults’ use of genetic tests.
-Young adults can be further segmented into four groups based on their genetic risk and efficacy beliefs.
+For instance, guided by the Risk Perception Attitude (RPA) framework, people can be segmented into four attitudinal groups based on their risk perception and self-efficacy, including responsive group (high risk, high efficacy), avoidance group (high risk, low efficacy), proactive group (low risk, high efficacy), and indifference group (low risk, low efficacy).
+Putting into a health promotion context aiming for increasing young adults' use of genetic tests, young adults can be further segmented into four groups based on their genetic risk and efficacy beliefs.
 Those who have a high-risk perception toward genetic diseases and believe in engaging in self-protective health behaviors can protect their genes belong to the group of activists (i.e., responsive group in RPA).
 Those who have a high-risk perception toward genetic diseases but do not believe they have the ability to protect their genes by engaging in health behaviors belong to the threatened group (i.e., avoidance group in RPA).
 Those who believe in the positive impact of health behaviors on genes but do not feel at risk of genetic diseases belong to the group of controllers (i.e., proactive group in RPA).
-Lastly, those who are not aware of the risk of genetic diseases yet the benefit of health behaviors belong to the group of skeptics (i.e., indifferent group in RPA).
+Lastly, those who are not aware of the risk of genetic diseases nor the benefit of health behaviors belong to the group of skeptics (i.e., indifferent group in RPA).
 Depending on how the audience is segmented, campaign designers can tailor more specific messages and deliver the messages via the most appropriate channel to the targeted group.